xpilot-project/docs/docs/configuration.md

 To request a controller's ATIS, send the command `.atis <Callsign>` in the main Messages tab.
 For example `.atis LAX_TWR`.

 To open a new private message tab, use the command `.chat <Callsign> <Message>`.
 For example `.chat LAX_TWR Do you have a minute for a question?`.
 Alternatively, you can also open a private message tab without sending an initial message by using just .chat CALLSIGN.

+To send a message, press the <Enter> key on your keyboard.

 ![Text Message Console PM](images/TextMessageConsolePM.png)